testit-tms/api-client-golang/docs/AutotestFilterModel.md

 `func (o *AutotestFilterModel) UnsetExternalKey()`

 UnsetExternalKey ensures that no value is present for ExternalKey, not even an explicit nil
+### GetLastTestResultConfigurationIds

+`func (o *AutotestFilterModel) GetLastTestResultConfigurationIds() []string`

+GetLastTestResultConfigurationIds returns the LastTestResultConfigurationIds field if non-nil, zero value otherwise.

+### GetLastTestResultConfigurationIdsOk

+`func (o *AutotestFilterModel) GetLastTestResultConfigurationIdsOk() (*[]string, bool)`

+GetLastTestResultConfigurationIdsOk returns a tuple with the LastTestResultConfigurationIds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastTestResultConfigurationIds

+`func (o *AutotestFilterModel) SetLastTestResultConfigurationIds(v []string)`

+SetLastTestResultConfigurationIds sets LastTestResultConfigurationIds field to given value.

+### HasLastTestResultConfigurationIds

+`func (o *AutotestFilterModel) HasLastTestResultConfigurationIds() bool`

+HasLastTestResultConfigurationIds returns a boolean if a field has been set.

+### SetLastTestResultConfigurationIdsNil

+`func (o *AutotestFilterModel) SetLastTestResultConfigurationIdsNil(b bool)`

+ SetLastTestResultConfigurationIdsNil sets the value for LastTestResultConfigurationIds to be an explicit nil

+### UnsetLastTestResultConfigurationIds
+`func (o *AutotestFilterModel) UnsetLastTestResultConfigurationIds()`

+UnsetLastTestResultConfigurationIds ensures that no value is present for LastTestResultConfigurationIds, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)